99markets/challenges/mobile.md

 ## Description

-As **Ninety Nine** is a *fintech* company we want to create a mobile application that lists some of the most important companies of the world.
+As **Ninety Nine** is a *fintech* company we want to create a mobile application that lists some details about the most important companies of the world.

-The mobile application must shown a list of companies order by its share price.
-Every time the user taps on a company, the application must shown the company detail.
-As the company share price changes so fast the company detail screen must refresh to show the current share price every 20 seconds.
+The mobile application should show that list of companies ordered by *share* price (which value come within each company detail).
+Every time the user taps on a company name, the application should show a detailed company page/view.
+As each company *share* price changes almost in real time, the company detail views should be refreshed at least every 20 secs in order to show the current real *share* price.

 To support this challenge, we have created two endpoints to get the necessary information:
 - GET Companies: https://dev.ninetynine.com/testapi/1/companies